antoineZam/IFL_pretty-printing/DATABASE_SETUP.md

 2. Check that the database `tournament_handler` exists
 3. Verify your `.env` file has correct credentials
 4. Ensure the tables from the SQL script have been created

+If you see start.gg API errors:
+1. Verify `STARTGG_API_KEY` is set in `.env`
+2. Check that your API key is valid
+3. See `STARTGG_INTEGRATION.md` for more details